 Well water testing key to protecting health

-Following are some common questions and answers to well owners testing their water:
+Common questions and answers to well owners testing their water

 "Why do I need to test?"